Bent-arm Lateral Raise and External Rotation

 Follow these step-by-step instructions to perform Bent-arm Lateral Raise and External Rotation with proper form and technique.

-Slowly lower your arms back to the starting position while maintaining control of the weights.
+Slowly lower your upper arms back to your sides, returning to the initial starting position with bent elbows.

 Related Exercises